 - What happens if something in the property stops working?

 Because we own all properties directly, we have a mutual interest in ensuring any maintenance issues are dealt with quickly and effectively.
 Any issue can be reported to the office in working hours, or on our emergency number out of hours.
 Our Maintenance Manager will attend to the issues or will call in one of our contractors with whom we have built up a great working relationship with over the years.
 Because we also run a building company www.sunnybankshomes.co.uk we have a team of directly employed, skilled staff on hand to ensure all repairs are addressed promptly.
 Our quick response on maintenance issues is one of the elements that sets us aside from agents who have to go through a third party to authorise any repairs.
-Please do speak to our current tenants when you view any of our properties if you would like confirmation of this.
+Feel free to speak to our current tenants when you view any of our properties if you would like confirmation of this.
 Please do be aware however, that when you report a maintenance issue, you are effectively giving Student Rooms 4 U permission to enter your property to fix this fault, even if you are not present at the time.

 - When and how does the rent have to be paid?